glp-92/twitch_chatGPT/README.md

 | TWITCH_TOKEN | oauth:xx | Token for the account used as a bot |
 | CHANNEL_MONITORING | #xx | Name of the channel to monitor, preceded by '#' |

-Consider using a library to encrypt these variables.
+Environment variables are visible by root users, consider avoid this usage on production or encode them by using a library like cryptography.

 ### Execution: